 How can fashion brands break through the noise on Instagram and reach more people — and boost their sales?
 Here are five tips fashion brands should incorporate to their Instagram marketing strategy.

-If a brand has a robust social media presence, it’s also likely they have an e-commerce presence.
+If a brand has a robust social media presence, it’s also likely they have an e-commerce marketing strategy to match.
 Brands should use their link in bio to share their website and coordinate their links with campaigns featured on their feed.
 Link to specific sales, and create unique galleries that link to specific product inspiration — this could be clothing for Summer, a recent trending colour like pink or clothes from a popular brand, to name a few.

 Instagram posts are a great way to show the visual beauty of products you carry, but giving your audience a sense of the tactile experience of your products can engage and inspire your viewers.